volBrain/AssemblyNet/README.md

 ## Installation

-Docker may be installed on supported versions of [GNU/Linux](https://github.com/BorisMansencal/AssemblyNet_private/blob/main/README.md#installation-on-gnulinux) or [Windows 10/11 with WSL](https://github.com/BorisMansencal/AssemblyNet_private/blob/main/README.md#installation-on-windows-1011-with-wsl).
+Docker may be installed on supported versions of [GNU/Linux](https://github.com/volBrain/AssemblyNet/blob/main/README.md#installation-on-gnulinux) or [Windows 10/11 with WSL](https://github.com/volBrain/AssemblyNet/blob/main/README.md#installation-on-windows-1011-with-wsl).
+The docker image can also be transformed in a [Singularity image](https://github.com/volBrain/AssemblyNet/blob/main/README.md#singularity-image)

 ### Installation on GNU/Linux